cis193/website/content/_index.md

 # Go Programming (Spring 2017)

 Welcome!
-The course will meet TBD!
+The course will meet Tuesdays 10:30 – 12:00pm in Towne 315!

 ## Course Description